joinerda/joinerda.github.io/_posts/2019-02-11-DLLs-And-Unity.md

 So, I was looking at a task I've done before in Unity today but that is always a little tricky -- creating C/C++ code as a DLL that then gets imported into Unity.

 Why might you want to do this?
 First, while C# is a reasonably nice language as far as performance speed goes, it could be a lot better.
 It's just the way of things.
 (All other things being equal and in most circumstances...)
 A compiled language will beat an interpreted language.
 An optimized compiled language will beat a non-optimized compiled language.
 Sometimes to get the fastest routine available you have to resort to optimized compiled code, which means Fortran or C/C++.
-Also, if you've ever had the pleaseure of multi-language code in which one of the languages is Fortran, you know that mixing Fortran with other languages is a challenge to send the greatest of Makefile gurus running for the hills.
+Also, if you've ever had the pleasure of multi-language code in which one of the languages is Fortran, you know that mixing Fortran with other languages is a challenge to send the greatest of Makefile gurus running for the hills.
 So, C/C++ it is.

 Additionally, you may find there are numerical libraries written for optimized compiled languages you want to use.
 Sometimes these languages come pre-built with good C# bindings.
 Sometimes they don't.
 Sometimes they do, but the bindings get in the way of what you really want to do, and you feel the need to write your own.
 (Caveat to the paragraph above, sometimes these libraries actually are written in Fortran, and the few Makefile gurus who didn't run to the hills have already done the hard work of developing and creating a great ready to use DLL for us.)